NativeScript/docs/content/guide/core/image-source.md

 })
 ```

-Downloads and decodes the image from the provided Url and creates a new ImageSource instance from it.
+Downloads and decodes the image from the provided url and creates a new ImageSource instance from it.

 ---
 The following is the API for the loaded ImageSource instance.